scrapy/scrapy/docs/topics/signals.rst

 -----------

 .. signal:: item_passed
-.. function:: item_passed(item, spider, output)
+.. function:: item_passed(item, spider, original_item)

     Sent after an item has passed all the :ref:`topics-item-pipeline` stages without being dropped.
+Same as :func:`item_scraped` if there are no pipelines enabled.

     This signal supports returning deferreds from their handlers.